The New Dutch Arbitration Law

 The key amendments to the current Dutch arbitration law of 1986 are set out below.
 During the legislative process, few changes were made to the original legislative proposal as submitted on 16 April 2013.
-See our client alert on the said proposal here.

 The key amendments that have been adopted after the submission of said legislative proposal have been highlighted below in bold.

 Important amendments relate to, e.g.:

 The length of annulment proceedings

 The Court of Appeal – rather than the District Court – will have jurisdiction over annulments of arbitral awards.
 This aims to limit the time and costs for parties of annulment proceedings after having completed arbitration proceedings.
 Under the new law, parties may further limit the length of setting aside proceedings by agreeing to exclude appeal in cassation before the Supreme Court against a judgment of the Court of Appeal.
 Appeal in cassation cannot be excluded in case one of the parties to the arbitration is a consumer.